TOAST-DOCS/Container-Kubernetes/en/user-guide.md

 limitrange/ingress-nginx created
 ```

-### Creating LoadBalancer
+### Creating LoadBalancer Service
-Since ingress controller is also created as a pod, LoadBalancer or NodePort must be created to be made public.
-The LoadBalancer service manifest is defined to process HTTP and HTTPS like below:
+Since ingress controller is also created as a pod, a LoadBalancer or NodePort service must be created to be made public.
+Define a LoadBalancer service manifest that can process HTTP and HTTPS like below:

 ```yaml
 # ingress-nginx-lb.yaml